General terms and conditions for services and deliveries

 - The Supplier indemnifies the Client from the claims of third parties emanating from or associated with any form of breach of the rights alluded to in the previous paragraph, providing that the Client informs the Supplier of such a breach within a reasonable period of time and gives the Supplier complete control over any defence and negotiation pertaining to such a possible breach.

 - If the Client is no longer able to use one of the results of the Working Activities because doing so would constitute the breach of the intellectual property rights of a third party, the Supplier will, at its own cost and for the benefit of the Client, obtain an unlimited license, without detracting from the Client’s right to compensation for any losses it might have incurred.

 Article 19 Dossier management/rights of perusal and/or rights of use

-2. The processing of all personal information, whether or not it is of a medical nature or forms part of the Supplier’s administrative system, is subject to privacy guidelines in accordance with the Wet Bescherming Persoonsgegevens (WBP – Personal Data Protection Act).
-All systems used by the Supplier for processing such personal information are registered at the College Bescherming Persoonsgegevens (Dutch Data Protection Authority), as is meant in Article 51 of the WBP.
+- The processing of all personal information, whether or not it is of a medical nature or forms part of the Supplier’s administrative system, is subject to privacy guidelines in accordance with the GDPR (General Data Protection Regulation).
 If a separate privacy arrangement is not available, the corresponding arrangement will be incorporated in the quality requirements that apply to the legal entity or entities and companies affiliated to the Supplier.